Arran Stephens: Early life

-Arran Stephens was born on Vancouver Island in British Columbia.
-He is the son of Rupert Stephens, a berry farmer and songwriter, and Gwen Stephens.
+Arran Stephens was born on Vancouver Island in British Columbia, the son of Rupert Stephens, a berry farmer and songwriter, and Gwen Stephens.
 His brother is Godfrey Stephens, a well-known Canadian artist.
 Stephens is of English and Scottish ancestry.
-His paternal great-grandfather was Lt.
-General JM Cripps, of the Bengal Staff Corps, India.
+His paternal great-great-grandfather was Joseph Cripps MP (1765–1847), long-serving Member of Parliament for Cirencester.
+Joseph's grandson, John Matthew Cripps (1823–1892), rose to the rank of Lieutenant-General in the Bengal Staff Corps.
+Lt-Gen Cripps's daughter Agnes Grace Cripps married Dr Harold Stephens, bringing the family to Vancouver Island, British Columbia.

-Stephens grew up on a berry farm on Vancouver Island until his early teens, when his parents relocated to Los Angeles, following his father's pursuit of a songwriting career.
-For a brief time, Stephens attended Hollywood High School.
-In his later teen years, Stephens supported himself as a painter and poet with gallery showings in Los Angeles, San Francisco, New York City, and Vancouver.
+Stephens grew up on a berry farm on Vancouver Island until his early teens, when his family relocated to Los Angeles following his father's pursuit of a songwriting career.
+He attended Hollywood High School briefly before supporting himself as a painter and poet, with gallery showings in Los Angeles, San Francisco, New York City, and Vancouver.

 In 1964, while living in New York, Stephens became interested in spirituality and mysticism.
-In 1967, he traveled to India to study at an ashram for seven months under the guidance of well known spiritual teacher Sant Kirpal Singh.
-In August 1967, Stephens returned to Vancouver and opened The Golden Lotus, Canada's first vegetarian restaurant in the heart of Kitsilano.
+In 1967 he travelled to India to study for seven months under Sant Kirpal Singh.
+He returned to India in 1968 for a further six months of study, and on 4 March 1969 married Ratana Mala Bagga, a college lecturer, before returning with her to Canada.

-In 1968, Stephens went back to India to study further with Sant Kirpal Singh for six months.
-On March 4, 1969, he had an arranged marriage to Ratan Mala Bagga, and returned with his bride to Canada.

 Beginning of Nature's Path

+On returning to Vancouver from India in 1967, and inspired by the Buddhist concept of right livelihood, Stephens borrowed CAD $1,500 and opened The Golden Lotus in August 1967 on the corner of West 4th Avenue and Bayswater in Kitsilano — Canada's first vegetarian restaurant.
+The restaurant found its footing in part thanks to a favourable review in the Georgia Straight and the influx of American draft dodgers crossing into Vancouver.
+Banyen Books & Sound later grew out of a reading corner within the Golden Lotus, and a former cook went on to found The Naam café nearby.
+In 1969, Stephens sold the restaurant to a staff cooperative for CAD $2,500 and returned to India.
-In 1971, Arran (and Ratana) opened LifeStream Natural Foods, a retailer, manufacturer and distributor of organic foods that was eventually sold to Kraft Foods in 1981.
-Around that time, Arran and Ratana would go on to open "Woodlands," a successful vegetarian restaurant in Vancouver.
-In 1985, the Stephens' founded Nature's Path, and by 1990 would open North America's first certified organic breakfast cereal production facility in Delta, British Columbia.

-Originally focusing on cereals and breads, the company now sells a variety of products including toaster pastries, waffles, and granola.
-Nature's Path has grown to distribute its products to over 40 countries worldwide, with several hundred employees and production facilities in Canada and the United States.
-The company's product line has remained 100% certified organic since its founding and the company remains family-run and privately owned.
-In 2012, Nature's Path acquired Que Pasa Mexican Foods, a producer of organic tortillas, chips, and salsas.
-Two of the Stephens' four children, Arjan and Jyoti, are active in leadership within the company.
+In 1971, the Stephenses co-founded LifeStream Natural Foods, Canada's first natural food market, selling it to Kraft Foods in 1981 and opening Woodlands Natural Food Restaurant in Kitsilano that same year.
+Nature's Path was launched from the back of Woodlands in 1985.
+By 1990, they had opened North America's first certified organic breakfast cereal production facility in Delta, British Columbia.
+Originally focusing on cereals and breads, the company now sells a variety of products including toaster pastries, waffles, and granola, distributing to over 50 countries worldwide.
+The product line has remained 100% certified organic since its founding and the company remains family-run and privately owned.
+In 2012, Nature's Path acquired Que Pasa Mexican Foods.
+Two of the Stephenses' four children, Arjan and Jyoti, are active in leadership within the company.